The Jewish Object: Applied Arts Collection

 - Audiovisual Media: historic sound recordings, family films and video art

-- Library: books about Jewish art, culture, and history
+- Library: books and more about Jewish art, culture, and history

-- Jewish Object: Material Culture: objects and textiles for nonreligious purposes
+- The Jewish Object: Material Culture: objects and textiles for nonreligious purposes

-- Current page: Jewish Object: Applied Arts: objects produced by German-Jewish craftspeople and companies
+- Current page: The Jewish Object: Applied Arts: objects produced by German-Jewish craftspeople and companies

-- Jewish Object: Judaica: ritual and everyday items of religious purpose
+- The Jewish Object: Judaica: ritual and everyday items for religious purposes

-- Online Showcase: digital presentation of our archive holdings, video projects, and more
+- Online Showcase: digital presentation of our collection holdings, video projects, and more

 - Object in Showcase: stories from our collection